David M. Cote: Honeywell

 Honeywell selected Cote as successor to Lawrence Bossidy, following the AlliedSignal acquisition of Honeywell and European Union's rejection of Honeywell's merger with General Electric.
 Cote was elected CEO, president, and a member of the board of directors on February 19, 2002.
 He was elected chairman of the board on July 1, 2002.

 The year Cote took office, Honeywell lost $220 million.
 Cote instituted conservative accounting to streamline costs.
 In an effort to reduce the unpredictability of asbestos-plus-environmental expenses, Honeywell established a trust for claims and reclaim soil at chemical plants.
 As a result, that expense is consistently $150 million a year, after-tax.
 Honeywell saw improved quality in design, increased production, and lower production costs after it implemented a new productivity management system.
 During the 2008-2009 recession, the company instituted furloughs to reduce overall operating costs rather than lay off workers.
-During his tenure at Honeywell, the company's donations via its Political Action Committee rose from rose from two hundred thousand dollars in 2002 to 8 million in 2014.
-As of June 2016, Honeywell's market value has risen from $28 billion to $87 billion since 2002.

 While CEO of Honeywell International in 2015, Cote earned a total compensation of US$25,053,000 which included a base salary of $1,890,000, an annual bonus of $5,700,000, and $10,338,000 in stock options.
+During his tenure at Honeywell, the company's donations via its political action committee rose from $200,000 in 2002 to $8 million in 2014.

 Cote stepped down as CEO at Honeywell at the end of March 2017 and was succeeded by Darius Adamczyk.
 Cote continued as executive chairman through April 2018.